3rd Degree Black Belt

 Coach Robert Goodloe is a husband, father of six, an entrepreneur and an avid BJJ competitor.
 He wrestled in High School and Junior College as he says,” in my past life.”
 In 2013 he was introduced to Brazilian Jiu-Jitsu and hasn’t left the mats since.
 As a father of six, Robert has coached over 30 youth sports teams including basketball, baseball, football, and soccer.
 He was also Little League Vice President and Chapter President of the Laguna Hills National Junior Basketball.
 His goal in life was to make a living coaching kids and young adults.
 By opening Gracie Barra Centennial he is realizing that dream and is bringing Jiu-Jitsu to everyone.
 Since beginning Jiu-Jitsu, he has competed in numerous events.
 In his first major competition in 2014, he won the Pan American Championship as a white belt.
-In 2015, he won Double Gold in the World No-Gi IBJJF Championships.
+In 2015, as a blue belt, he won Double Gold in the World No-Gi IBJJF Championships.
 In 2016 he was promoted to a purple belt and took silver the 2016 Pan American Championship and followed up in 2018 with a Bronze.
 In his first Brown Belt tournament Robert took gold at the 2019 Pan American Championships.
 He followed that up with a silver medal at the 2019 No-Gi Worlds.
 Robert continues to compete, volunteer, and train at any opportunity.

 2nd Degree Black Belt